Komrod/captn/README.md

 	...
 	"actions": {
 		"my-action": [
-			"echo "Warning: this is a warning",
+			"echo \"Warning: this is a warning\"",
-			"echo "Error: this is an error",
+			"echo \"Error: this is an error\"",
-			"echo "Success: this is a success",
+			"echo \"Success: this is a success\"",
-			"echo "This will not show without verbose mode"
+			"echo \"This will not show without verbose mode\"" ],
-		],
 		...
 	}